Natural Convection Heat Transfer from an Isothermal Plate: Introduction

 Previous investigations~\cite{fujii1972natural,KITAMURA2015320,lloyd1974natural,churchill1975correlating} assumed that natural convection heat transfer formulas would differ substantially when the convection was turbulent versus laminar.
 For their upward-facing plate, Lloyd and Moran~\cite{lloyd1974natural} reported that the transition from laminar to turbulent flow occurred at~$\Ra\approx8\times10^6$.
-The lines they fitted to their data at greater and lesser~$\Ra$ were disjoint at $\Ra=8\times10^6$.
-However, with their fit lines removed, if $\Ra\approx8\times10^6$ represents a discontinuity, then it is one of several, and subsumed within the scatter of their measurements in \figref{hup}.
+The straight line segments they fitted to their data at greater and lesser~$\Ra$ were disjoint at $\Ra=8\times10^6$.
+However, with their fit lines removed, if $\Ra\approx8\times10^6$ represents a discontinuity, then it is one of several, and subsumed within the scatter of their measurements in \figref{fig:hup}.